wezm/wezm.net/content/technical/2019/03/first-3-weeks-of-professional-rust.md

 In my second week I implemented a change to make a certain pattern more ergonomic.
-It was refreshing to be able to build the initial functionality and then make a project wide change, confident that given it compiled after the change I _probably_ hadn't broken anything.
+It was refreshing to be able to build the initial functionality and then make a project-wide change, confident that given it compiled after the change I _probably_ hadn't broken anything.
 I don't think I would have had the confidence to make such a change as early on in the Ruby projects I've worked on previously.